Calculators for COMPASS

 If you will be taking the COMPASS soon, you are probably looking for information on each and every section of this exam.
 You have to be aware that the exam will be taken online.
 This means that you need to sit in front of the computer and take the test.
 If you do not know how to use the computer then you will be at loss because no pen and paper version of the COMPASS is available as of now.
 Furthermore, the examination is not timed so you can complete all the three sections in the exam at a pace that you feel comfortable in.
 You do not have to hurry yourself when you are taking the test.
 All the questions that you will find here will be in the form of multiple choice questions, with each question having five answer options.
 You have to think carefully and choose an answer option from the alternatives available for each question.

-Now when it comes to the Maths section, you may have questions regarding the use of calculator in the test.
+Now when it comes to the Math section, you may have questions regarding the use of calculator in the test.
 Some people do not know whether they should bring their calculator or not.
-In order to be sure that you are getting the right information and also to find out more about the COMPASS test calculator, continue reading.
+In order to be sure that you are getting the right information and also to find out more about the use of calculators, continue reading.

 Can I use Calculator for the COMPASS Test?

-Many students are not aware whether they should bring their own calculator for the COMPASS maths test or not.
-You have two options in this regard: you can bring your own calculator or you can use the online COMPASS test calculator that will be provided to you at the time of the test.
+Many students are not aware whether they should bring their own calculator for the Math test or not.
+You have two options in this regard: you can bring your own calculator or you can use the online calculator that will be provided to you at the time of the test.
 Read the following points for more details:

 - Charge in the battery: Make sure that the battery in the calculator has enough charge so that it will not run out while you are still taking the test.
 For this reason, many candidates carry additional batteries and you can do this too.